-Whilst it may appear that there are diminishing opportunities for parents to be involved once your child is in secondary school, there are many opportunities to become involved at Alphington Grammar.
+Whilst it may appear that there are diminishing opportunities for parents to be involved once your child is in Secondary School, there are many opportunities to become involved at Alphington Grammar School.

 The School has a very active Parents and Friends Association (PFA).
 The PFA meets monthly during the term and new parents are always welcome.
+The date of each meeting is published in the weekly newsletter.
 The AGM of the PFA occurs in February, and during this meeting the committee is formed for the coming year.